Taking the Exam - Architects

 Architectural Registration Examination (A.R.E.)

-To qualify to take the A.R.E., candidates must possess five education credits (earned either by possession of a degree from a NAAB-accredited college, by a combination of education and qualifying work experience, or by documenting 10 years of work experience), and must be enrolled in or have completed the Architectural Experience Program (AXP).
+To qualify to take the A.R.E., candidates must 1) earn a degree from a NAAB-accredited college, or by a combination of education and qualifying work experience, or by documenting at least 10 years of related work experience.
+2) Must be enrolled in or have completed the Architectural Experience Program (AXP).
 For information, see the National Council of Architectural Registration Boards (NCARB) website.

 To apply for the Architectural Registration Examination (ARE), click on the “Apply for the Architectural Registration Examination (A.R.E.) and Experience Record Certification” link at the top of this page.

-Examination-related fees are paid directly to the designated examination contractors.
+Examination-related fees are paid directly to National Council of Architectural Registration Boards.
 See the NCARB website.

 Sites are located throughout Maryland and the United States.
 Current locations are available online at the NCARB website.

-When an A.R.E. candidate passes all parts of the examination and completes the AXP, he or she is qualified to apply for licensure in Maryland.
-The Board office will contact the candidate to complete initial registration, and collect the original license fee.
+When a licensure candidate passes all divisions of the examination and completes the AXP, he or she is qualified to apply for an initial architecture license in Maryland.

 The license issued will have an expiration date two years from the date of issuance and must be renewed in order to continue to practice as an architect in the State of Maryland.